NoxPointe/MSC-513-Change-Management/Integrative-Bargaining.md

 			- the concession must be specific
 				- One side could offer to destroy a certain weapons system
 			- invite verification
+			- it must be carried out on time
+			- These first five steps are to establish **objective credibility**
+			- announce another concession, regardless of what they do
+				- it takes a while to build back trust
+			- eventually invite, but do not demand reciprocation
+			- diversify concessions
+				- don’t make all of your concessions in one military area so that you are not incapable of retaliation
+			- gauge and match future concessions for risk
+				- => eventually if the other side doesn’t step up, you have to be willing to walk away and now it is their problem
+		- Never got to test this in a macro sense, but did test it in the lab
+			- Which steps are most critical?
+				- public announcement of desire to reduce tension
+				- specific concessions
-it must be carried out on time
+				- it must be carried out on time
-These first five steps are to establish objective credibility announce another concession, regardless of what they do it takes a while to build back trust eventually invite, but do not demand reciprocation diversify concessions don’t make all of your concessions in one military area so that you are not incapable of retaliation gauge and match future concessions for risk eventually if the other side doesn’t step up, you have to be willing to walk away and now it is their problem Never got to test this in a macro sense, but did test it in the lab Which steps are most critical? public announcement of desire to reduce tension specific concessions it must be carried out on time invite, but don’t demand concessions gauging the risk  if you keep making concessions without reciprocation, you make yourself vulnerable How do you get the two parties that are escalating together as a third party?
+				- invite, but don’t demand concessions
+				- gauging the risk => if you keep making concessions without reciprocation, you make yourself vulnerable
+		- How do you get the two parties that are escalating together as a third party?
-Intractable Disputes: two parties have dug in and refuse to move
+			- Intractable Disputes: two parties have dug in and refuse to move
-Coleman: Intractable Dispute flow from the following things:
+			- Coleman: Intractable Dispute flow from the following things:
-They involve values
+				- They involve values
-Issues are central to the parties (i.e. security, land, etc.)
+				- Issues are central to the parties (i.e. security, land, etc.)
-Typically involve coercion and losses
+				- Typically involve coercion and losses
-They’ve been going on a long time and the parties are really hurting eachother Typically involve support
+					- They’ve been going on a long time and the parties are really hurting eachother
+				- Typically involve support
-Someone is willing to provide the parties support
+					- Someone is willing to provide the parties support
-Ripeness: is the conflict ripe for resolution?
+			- Ripeness: is the conflict ripe for resolution?
-A couple of ways this occurs
+				- A couple of ways this occurs
-Denial of resources (external)
+					- Denial of resources (external)
-The ongoing dispute in Ireland
+						- The ongoing dispute in Ireland
-Internal Dissent
+					- Internal Dissent
-As long as enough people think that the fight is winnable, it will keep going Vietnam
+						- As long as enough people think that the fight is winnable, it will keep going
+						- Vietnam